push-chain/push-chain-remix-workshop/PushChain/0-welcome/README.md

 # Welcome to Push Chain

-Push Chain is the first True Universal Layer 1 blockchain, built as a 100% EVM-compatible Proof of Stake (PoS) chain.
-Deploy your Solidity smart contract once on Push Chain and instantly reach users on Ethereum, Solana, and other supported chains without changing on-chain code.
+Push Chain is the first True Universal Layer 1 blockchain, built as a 100% EVM-compatible Proof of Stake (PoS) chain. **Deploy your Solidity smart contract once on Push Chain and instantly reach users on Ethereum, Base, Arbitrum, Optimism, Solana, and other supported chains without changing on-chain code.**

 Before we start, let's understand some important concepts of Push Chain.

 ## Fee Abstraction and Cross-Chain Execution

 Push Chain lets users execute contracts without holding $PC (Push Chain native token).
-Instead, users can initiate transactions from their source chains, such as Ethereum Sepolia or Solana Devnet, and pay gas fees in their native tokens like ETH or SOL.
+Instead, users can initiate transactions from their source chains, such as Ethereum Sepolia, Base or Solana Devnet, and pay gas fees in their native tokens like ETH or SOL.

-When a user signs a transaction from a source chain such as Ethereum Sepolia or Solana Devnet, the orchestrator deploys a smart wallet (UEA) on Push Chain for that user, locks the required gas fees in their native tokens, and executes the contract on Push Chain using the signed payload.
+When a user signs a transaction from a source chain such as Ethereum Sepolia, Base or Solana Devnet, the orchestrator deploys a smart wallet (UEA) on Push Chain for that user, locks the required gas fees in their native tokens, and executes the contract on Push Chain using the signed payload.

 **Your users interact exactly as they would on their home chain**, with no additional steps.